Kholoud731/Vodafone-Analysis-Challenge-/README.md

 #### npm install

-In you backend app run npm install to install all the dependancies needed.
+In you backend app run npm install to install all the dependancies needed.\
+Runs the app in the development mode.

+#### npm start

 Runs the app in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view the response it the browser to make sure it's working.

-#### npm start

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Front End Setup

 #### git clone "app github link"